TOP THINGS TO DO IN GREENWICH LONDON 2024

 WHERE EAST MEETS WEST AT 0° LONGITUDE

 Located at the Royal Observatory in Greenwich, London, the Prime Meridian Line marks the spot where east meets west at 0 longitude.
 This significant point not only divides the Earth into eastern and western hemispheres but also serves as a fascinating destination for those seeking to explore history and geography firsthand.
-The Royal Observatory opens its doors to visitors daily, offering a unique opportunity to stand with one foot in each hemisphere and experience this symbolic meeting place.

 PRIME MERIDIAN LINE (AT THE ROYAL OBSERVATORY)